cloudmesh/client/docs/source/man/man.rst

     Options:

-      --provider=PROVIDER     Provider to be used for cloud. (openstack / azure / aws) --version=VERSION       Version of the openstack cloud.
+      --provider=PROVIDER     Provider to be used for cloud. (openstack / azure / ec2)
+      --version=VERSION       Version of the openstack cloud.
       --openrc=OPENRC         The location of the openrc file --password              Prints the password